ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Related Work

 \section{Related Work}

-\paragraph{Longitudinal Analyses of NLP Research.} The study of trends in scientific research gained attention following the work by \citet{hall-etal-2008-studying}.
-Several studies analyze the evolution of NLP and other scientific fields by examining trends in topics, methods, datasets, or contributions over time~\citep{xiao-etal-2022-datasets, pramanick-etal-2023-diachronic, pramanick-etal-2025-nature, abdalla-etal-2023-elephant, wahle-etal-2025-citation}.
-Such studies provide valuable high-level perspectives but rely on coarse units of analysis, such as keywords or metadata.
-Text mining and deep learning techniques have also been utilized to extract information from research papers, and enable detailed analyses of the interactions among topics and their evolution~\citep{prabhakaran2016predicting, tan-etal-2017-friendships, salloum2017survey, hou-etal-2019-identification, pramanick-etal-2023-diachronic, sahinuc-etal-2024-efficient}. \dataset{} complements this line of work by introducing claims as the units of analysis, enabling finer-grained longitudinal analyses of how scientific ideas emerge, persist, and change within NLP.
+\paragraph{Longitudinal Analyses of NLP Research.} Several studies have analyzed the evolution of NLP and other scientific fields by examining trends in topics, methods, datasets, or contributions over time~\citep{hall-etal-2008-studying, xiao-etal-2022-datasets, pramanick-etal-2023-diachronic, pramanick-etal-2025-nature, abdalla-etal-2023-elephant, wahle-etal-2025-citation}.
+They provide valuable high-level perspectives and often rely on surface-level features such as keywords and metadata.
+Text mining and deep learning techniques have also been utilized to enable detailed analyses of the interactions among topics and their evolution~\citep{prabhakaran2016predicting, tan-etal-2017-friendships, salloum2017survey, hou-etal-2019-identification, pramanick-etal-2023-diachronic, sahinuc-etal-2024-efficient}. \dataset{} complements this line of work by introducing claims as the units of analysis, enabling finer-grained longitudinal analyses of how scientific ideas emerge, persist, and change.

 \paragraph{Citation Analysis.} A large body of work analyzes citations as signals of influence or scholarly communication, often using graphs or bibliometric measures~\citep{bornmann2008citation}.
-Moving beyond raw citation counts, prior work has proposed classifying citation intent or function, distinguishing roles such as background, use, or comparison~\cite{teufel2006automatic, jurgens2018measuring, cohan2019structural}.
+Moving beyond raw citation counts, prior work has proposed classifying citation intent or function, distinguishing roles such as background, use, or comparison~\citep{teufel-etal-2006-automatic, jurgens2018measuring, cohan2019structural}.
 These approaches operate primarily at the level of sentences and focus on rhetorical or functional aspects of citations.
 In contrast, our work models epistemic relations between scientific claims, which captures scientific engagement that cannot be recovered from citation intent labels alone.